 Step 9: Review, Comment, and Test Your Code

+You just built something that works, and although it's not done yet, it can already load a picture.
 Before you add a comment to your code and test it, take time to review the code concepts, because you will use these concepts frequently:

 When you double-clicked the Show a picture button in Windows Forms Designer, the IDE automatically added a method to your program's code.

 Methods are how you organize your code: It's how your code is grouped together.

 Most of the time, a method does a small number of things in a specific order, like how your showButton_Click() method shows a dialog box and then loads a picture.